 I'm Adam McHugh and I am the the author of Introverts in the Church: Finding Our Place in an Extroverted Culture.
 I'm a writer, spiritual director, speaker, and retreat leader.
 I've also passed the first-level exam with the Court of Master Sommeliers.
 No seriously.
 An ordained minister in the Presbyterian Church USA, I am no longer in professional ministry, but if they want my ordination card back, they're going to have to pry it out of my cold, dead hand.

 I grew up in Seattle and very much miss the rain and the homicidal despair of the winter.
-For 12 years I lived in Claremont, California, which is truly my spiritual home, but I am now trying out life, for the second time, in the wine country of the Santa Ynez Valley.
-I am the general manager at a small winery in Lompoc and a wine specialist at Whole Foods in Santa Barbara.
+For 12 years I lived in Claremont, California, which is truly my spiritual home, but I am now trying out life, for the second time, in Santa Barbara wine country.
+I am assistant manager at the Au Bon Climat winery and a tour guide with Santa Barbara Coastal Concierge.
 I have degrees from Claremont McKenna College and Princeton Seminary.
 I also received my spiritual direction certification through the Catholic Archdiocese of Los Angeles.

 When I'm not writing or teaching people about wine, I love to cook, read the classics, take long introspective walks, listen to Miles and Coltrane, discover new wines, play golf, and thoughtfully stare off into space.
 I'm still trying to discover what makes for the "good life," but I have a suspicion it involves following Jesus to the bitter end.